Store

 Objectives

-At the end of the course, you should be able to help a young person define young people in defining their career and study plans.
-You'll need to have acquired the skills required to carry out career guidance assessments, helping young people to gain a better understanding of themselves, their study paths and their career options. young people to gain a better understanding of themselves, study paths and professions.
+By the end of the training, you should be able to guide a young person in defining their career and educational goals.
+You should have acquired the skills needed to conduct career assessments, helping the young person gain a better understanding of themselves, academic programs, and career paths.

 Target audience & prerequisites